Maria Teresa Baldini

 Maria Teresa Baldini (born 22 January 1961) is an Italian politician from Italia Viva.
 She was formerly a basketball player and surgeon.

+Biography

 She was a member of the Italy women's national basketball team.
 She was a candidate for Fuxia People in the 2016 Milan municipal election.

 On 23 December 2021, together with the MP Flora Frate, she joined Italia Viva.
 She was a candidate in the 2022 Italian presidential election.

+In 2026, she joined the Liberal Christian Democrats, an association federated with Lega, and was appointed regional coordinator for Lombardy.